Magnus Walker: Fashion career

-Shortly after his arrival in Los Angeles, Walker stumbled into fashion.
+Shortly after he arrived in Los Angeles, Walker stumbled into fashion.
 When he was a little boy, his mother Linda had taught him how to sew, and having re-sewn a pair of $10 pants to make them fit, they were noticed by Taime Downe of the band Faster Pussycat.
 Walker sold Downe eight pairs of his customized pants for $25 each and soon after established a stall on Venice Beach, where he would sell customized clothing he revamped from inexpensive clothes he bought at flea markets or second-hand stores.
-As the market stall was taking off he created a clothing company called Serious.
-Simultaneously to launching it, he met Karen Caid, who went by the name Hoochie, a designer he had run into at trade shows.
-Hoochie decided to ditch her own name line, Hoochie Clothing, and teamed up with Walker.
-She applied her flamboyant design talents to Walker's ability to choose fabrics and together they made the brand a success.
-After opening a store on Melrose Avenue in LA the clothing garnered a following and was worn by the likes of Madonna, Alice Cooper, and Bruce Willis.
+As the market stall took off, he created a clothing company called Serious.
+Simultaneously to launching it, he met Karen Caid, who went by the name Hooch, a designer he had run into at trade shows.
+Hooch decided to ditch her clothing line, Hooch, and teamed up with Walker.
+She applied her flamboyant design talents to Walker's ability to choose fabrics, which made the brand a success.
+After opening a store on Melrose Avenue in LA the clothing garnered a following and was worn by Madonna, Alice Cooper, and Bruce Willis.

 To accommodate their company's growth, which was now being sold by many retailers, the pair bought a run-down factory building in the Arts District of Los Angeles.
-The building was used for fabrication of Serious clothing but soon became host to many TV shows, commercials, and feature films that were shot there as a popular film location.
+The building was used for the fabrication of Serious clothing but soon became host to many TV shows, commercials, and feature films that were shot there as a popular film location.
 Bruce Willis, Victoria Beckham, Jay-Z and Prince, among others, have filmed adverts, films or music videos on his company grounds.
 After about 15 years of manufacturing clothes, sales of Serious clothing began to dwindle, and Walker and his wife no longer felt connected to the scene, so they closed their business.
 On June 1, 2017, Walker's book autobiography Urban Outlaw: Dirt Don't Slow You Down, was published.

 Urban Outlaw Film

-In 2012 Walker was approached by Canadian filmmaker Tamir Moscovici, who had a concept for a documentary film.
+In 2012, Canadian filmmaker Tamir Moscovici approached Walker, who had a concept for a documentary film.
 The resulting short film, Urban Outlaw, was premiered at the 2012 Raindance Film Festival and turned Walker into a public phenomenon for the custom car scene.
 Subsequently, he was featured in multiple automobile magazines and invited to events.
 Walker displayed his cars at the 2013 Los Angeles Auto Show.
-Porsche executives visited the car at the time; spokesman for the company Nick Twork was quoted as saying "“We can't go as far as to say we endorse his work.
+Porsche executives visited the car at the time; spokesman for the company Nick Twork was quoted as saying, “We can't go as far as to say we endorse his work.
 That's pretty hard for a company like ours to say, but his cars have a unique style, and we have taken notice.”